ucsb-cs156/w24/lab/team01.md

 #### Understanding `add` fron [`frontend/src/main/utils/restaurantUtilities.js`](https://github.com/ucsb-cs156-s23/STARTER-team01/blob/main/frontend/src/main/utils/restaurantUtilities.js)

 The `add` routine is used to add a restaurant to the collection.
+The restaurant should have all of the fields of a restaurant object except the `id` field; that value is added by the `add` routine.

 ```js
 // add a restaurant to local storage